XRPLBounties/Proposals/open_bounties/0052 Shopify NFT App.md

 There are over 2.5 million merchants that use the Shopify platform.
 All of which use marketing in some form or another to drive sales.

-The goal of this app will be to give merchants a way to increase engagement through the use of NFTs.
+The goal of this app will be to give merchants a way to increase engagement through the use of NFTs (XLS-20).
 The actual marketing method is left up to the developer and the only requirement for this bounty is to use NFTs to incentivize customers to make further purchases or to increase engagement with the brand.

 Example:
 A customer would claim a random NFT via a QR code on their physical receipt or a link on their order confirmation page.
 Then upon collecting a certain set of NFT's that customer would trade them in for a discount or a free product.

 Such an app would allow merchants to use NFTs in their business, strengthen their communities and explore what Web3 has to offer.
 It would also expose them to  the speed and efficiency of using XRPL.

+## Awards Available
+This bounty can have up to 3 Shopify apps that help merchants utilize XLS-20.

 ## Milestones